danielringch/xiamon/README.md

 - **Verbose**: Similar to the info channel, but more verbose.
 Works best with log files.

-- **Report**: Summaries and statistics worth to archive.
-Often used for financial reporting.
+- **Accounting**: Summaries and statistics related to financial reporting.
+It is usually worth to archive messages from this channel in log files.

 - **Error**: Something is wrong with the tool.
 Either your configuration file contains a mistake our you found a bug.